Xilinx/XilinxCEDStore/ced/Xilinx/IPI/cips_vip/README.md

 Running the Simulation
-1. The CIPs VIP simulation output products are not generated in 2021.1 Before generating output products, run the following TCL command:

-	set_param cips.enablePSVIPsimulation 1

-2. Generate output products for the block design.
-Select global for a quick turnaround.
+1. IP output products are not included as part of the example design and need to bee generated.
+Generate output products for the block design.
+Select global for a quick turnaround and then run the simulation

 ## Output Products

 ![Output Products](./Icons/generateOutputProductsHighlight.JPG)

-3. Run the simulation.
+2. Run the simulation.

 ## Behaviorial Simulatio
 ![Behaviorial Simulatio](./Icons/runBehaviorialSimulationHighlight.JPG)

-4. A successful run completes with the following messages.
+3. A successful run completes with the following messages.

 INFO: [VERSAL_CIPS_PS_VIP] (tb.DUT.soc_vip_wrapper_i.soc_vip_i.versal_cips_0.inst.PS9_VIP_inst.inst.read_burst) :: [read_burst] [83044] ::: [R5_API] AXI Read with Starting Address(0x10001fc0) is initiated